bbc/carbon-minimiser/README.md

 This allows you to decide the best time and location to run electricity-intensive operations.

 It currently only optimises across London and Manchester ("NW_ENGLAND" to the API) - but this can easily be expanded by extending [this](https://github.com/bbc/rd-carbon-intensity-exporter/blob/58da00a3428171b5cfd020044c5f378faa3ff2a4/carbon_minimiser/api/app.py#L8) list.

+## Running the API

+### With caching (recommended)
+To reduce the demand on the UK Carbon Intensity API, a cache is provided.
+This updates the cache at 30 minute intervals (the same as the Carbon Intensity API), and vastly increases response times.
+To run this, run with the `-c` flag:

+`python3 __main__.py -c -p 8080`

+### Without caching (not recommended)
+By disabling the cache the UK Carbon Intensity API will be queried directly on each request.
+This increases demand on their API and increases latency.
+To run this option, run without the `-c` flag:

+`python3 __main__.py -p 8080`

+## Endpoints

 ### Get optimal time and location
 #### Returns the place and time over the next 48 hours with the lowest carbon intensity